notpeter/offwhite/README.md

 > - [`.editorconfig` wildcards](https://editorconfig.org/#wildcards) are case-sensitive globs
 >   and support complex globbing syntax like `[**/tests/{output/*,*.out.txt}]`, `[*.[Pp][Yy]]`
 > - To match files non-recursively, use a leading slash in the `.editorconfig` section like `[/*.md]`

+## Git Blame Ignore Revs

+When making whitespace-only corrections to existing repositories, afterwards you can optionally create a `.git-blame-ignore-revs` file which contain git commit ids which should be considered transparent for git blame purposes.
+This means if you convert a tree from CRLF it is possible to preserve meaningful Git Blame information.

+Running `offwhite init-ignore-revs` will create you an template `.git-blame-ignore-revs` file which contains instructions on how to configure git repo locally to use that file.
+GitHub and GitLab natively support this out of the box.

 ## Limitations